Holographic AME states in black hole interiors: Discussion

 \section{Discussion}

 We have argued that the quantum state dual to the special extremal slice is AME.
-It is worth noting that AME states are not expected to exist in arbitrary circumstances (see \cite{scott2004multipartite,huber2017absolutely,huber2018bounds}, for example).
-Our result provides the example of an AME state in a continuum field-theory setting.
+It is worth noting that AME states are not expected to exist in arbitrary circumstances (see, \cite{scott2004multipartite,huber2017absolutely,huber2018bounds}).
+Our result provides an example of an AME state in a continuum field-theory setting.
+Since AME state can be approximated as a random state, this finding also helps to bridge the gap between the physics of black hole interior and quantum information theoretic toy models discussed in \cite{Akers:2022qdl}.
+Our results also provide a clear diagnostic for interior holography: dual theory must reproduce the AME property on the special extremal slice, offering a stringent benchmark for future approaches.
+It would be interesting to test it explicitly in the context of $T\overline{T}$-deformation and related approaches.

 We have extracted the dimension of the black hole interior Hilbert space via the entanglement entropy.
 Our setup is similar to Cauchy slice holography \cite{Araujo-Regado:2022gvw}, in that we impose Dirichlet boundary conditions on a time slice.
 In such formulations the energy spectrum typically becomes complex in interior, implying that the dual theory is non-Hermitian.
 Consequently, the reduced density matrix is better regarded as a transition matrix than as a conventional density matrix, suggesting that the computed entropy should be viewed as the pseudo entropy~\cite{Nakata:2020luh}.
 Alternatively, one may view our setup as a particular deformation of timelike entanglement~\cite{Doi:2022iyj} which is again interpreted as the pseudo entropy.